 Will a crossbar fix all wobble?

 No. Crossbars fix side-to-side (lateral) wobble only.
 Front-to-back wobble requires floor leveling or wall bracing.
 Typing bounce usually needs a monitor arm or desktop reinforcement.
-If you have multiple wobble types, you may need multiple solutions.
+If you have multiple wobble types, you likely need multiple solutions.

 Can I add weight to stabilize the desk?